adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 We should use this approach for convenience, not for performance.
 Think about it: every time we remove a rule, we have to add a selector to the list which exchanges one line of code for another.

 If a module deviates from the abstraction, remove it from the list.
-Otherwise we'll experience override hell later on.
+Otherwise we'll experience override hell.
 Or we'll spend a lot more time trying to come up with a new abstraction.

-Overriding makes sense when a module is well understood and encapsulated.
-This is something we'll discuss further in [State](/chapters/state/) and [Modifiers](/chapters/modifiers/).
+However, this is just one technique at our disposal.
+When a *thing* is well understood we can make use of other techniques, which we'll discuss in [Modules](/chapters/modules/), [State](/chapters/state/) and [Modifiers](/chapters/modifiers/).

 ## What about mixins?